 Chronological Order (Strict)

 Strict chronological order is just about the worst way to watch a cinematic universe.
 Done properly, this requires one to date and sequence every scene from every episode, placing flashbacks and flashforwards at their respective locations in the timeline without regard for storytelling.
-It's a difficult and time consuming process that is ultimately unrewarding.
+It's a difficult and time consuming process that is ultimately unrewarding.- DIrishB has put together an incredibly detailed timeline of the Marvel Cinematic Universe.
+While it's a great reference, to attempt to actually watch the MCU in this order would be foolhardy.

 Chronological Order (Loose)